 Newsflash: Brighton is simply breathtaking.

-I have to admit, I wasn’t entirely convinced when we first arrived off the 60-minute train from London.
+I have to admit, I wasn’t entirely convinced when Nathan and I initially arrived off the 60-minute train from London.
 We walked down to the ocean for the first time, it was overcast and rainy and our surroundings looked like any other coastal city in England.

 But then the sun came out.
-And I saw Brighton’s unique pebble beach, colourful Regency-era buildings and quaint Palace Pier.
+And I saw Brighton’s unique pebble beach, colourful Regency-era buildings and quaint Palace Pier for the first time.
 And the travel butterflies started.

-(You know, the butterflies that kick in when you see a new place for the first time?
+(You know, the butterflies that kick in when you see a new city?
 The ones that fill you with excitement at the prospect of exploring a new area?
 The butterflies that make you feel alive?)

 Then, all of a sudden, I was overcome with love for a place I’d only stepped foot in a couple of hours prior.
 And I couldn’t wait to get to know it better.